AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 * A new [!DNL Camera Raw] package is available that supports [!DNL Adobe Camera Raw] v10.4.
 See [process images using [!DNL Camera Raw]](/help/assets/camera-raw.md).

+* When users download assets shared as a link (link share feature), the users can choose to download the original assets, its renditions, or both.

 ### [!DNL Dynamic Media] {#assets-dynamic-media}

 * Many accessibility enhancements are done in [!DNL Dynamic Media] client so that a screen reader can present a more appropriate and useful description of the action or user interface.
+See [[!DNL Dynamic Media] updates](/help/release-notes/sp-release-notes.md#dynamic-media-65100).

 ## [!DNL Adobe Experience Manager Forms] {#aem-forms}